eea/eea.docker.taskman/README.md

     - http://YOUR_TASKMAN_DEV_HOST/settings?tab=general ( Host name and path: YOUR_TASKMAN_DEV_HOST )
     - http://YOUR_TASKMAN_DEV_HOST/settings/plugin/redmine_banner ( Banner message: This is a Taskman development replica, please do not use/login if you are not part of the development team.)

+7) Update .email.secret file:

+    - add value for the HELPDESK_EMAIL_KEY
+    - re-build stack, see command from step 3)

-7) Test e-mails using mailtrap on the folowing address: http://YOUR_TASKMAN_DEV_HOST:8081
+8) Test e-mails using mailtrap on the folowing address: http://YOUR_TASKMAN_DEV_HOST:8081

     - additional mailtrap settings: Settings -> Mailbox View -> Show preview pane -> CHECKED